googledatastudio/example-connectors/README.md

 ### [NPM Downloads]

-The NPM (Node Package Manager) Downloads connector uses the [npm api] to fetch download information for a package or group of packages.
+The NPM (Node Package Manager) Downloads connector uses the [package downloads count] api to fetch download information for a package or group of packages.

 Highlighted Best Practices: